GOP Rep. Gohmert unloads on 'smirking' Strzok: 'How many times did you look so innocent into your wife's eyes and lie to her?'

 Several other committee members chimed in, blasting top Republicans on the committee, with Nadler even motioning to adjourn the hearing all together.

 Gowdy also tore into Strzok at the opening of Thursday's hearing, saying he showed "textbook bias" on the job.
-This later escalated into a heated exchange in which Strzok claimed he was kicked off Special Counsel Robert Mueller's probe because of "perception," not because of bias.
+The rhetoric later escalated into a heated exchange in which Strzok claimed he was kicked off Special Counsel Robert Mueller's probe because of "perception," not because of bias.

 After Strzok said he didn't "appreciate" how Gowdy was characterizing those events, the congressman fired back: “I don’t give a damn what you appreciate, Agent Strzok.”

+Under questioning by Rep. Matt Gaetz, R-Fla., Strzok later admitted that Mueller never explicitly told him why he was kicked off the Russia probe -- and that Mueller never asked him whether he had any biases that might affect the investigation.

+"I think he didn’t ask because he didn’t want to know the answer of whether you were biased," Gaetz charged.

-However, there were moments for Congressional Democrats to lend some support for Strzok.
-At one point, Rep. Steve Cohen, D-Tenn., even suggested that Strzok, a former Army officer, deserved a Purple Heart for his service to the country.
+There were moments for Congressional Democrats to lend some support for Strzok, beyond objecting to Republican questions.
+Rep. Steve Cohen, D-Tenn., even suggested that Strzok, a former Army officer, deserved a Purple Heart for his service to the country.